 The stereo speakers are adequate but not the loudest but you are still able to listen to different sound effects with no issues.
 You can use wired and wireless quality headphones for better outputs.

 Performance and Battery Life:

-There is a big concern when you look at the processor name and it says UNISOC T610, maybe your first time heard about it.
+There is a big concern when you look at the processor name and it says UNISOC T610, may be your first time hearing about it.
 UNISOC is an integrated circuit design industry and many mid and low-end mobile phones are powered by their chips.

 Unisoc T610 is an octa-core 12nm processor that clocks up to 1.8GHz.
 The CPU consists of two high-performance A75 cores at 1.8GHz and six power-saving A55 cores at 1.8GHz.
 The GPU is the energy-efficient Mali G52, which can reach up to 614.4MHz.

 On paper maybe you think the performance is slow but when you used the tablet you are amazed by its performance, we don’t see a huge difference between the Nokia T20 and other tablets running on a Snapdragon processor, which is quite impressive.

 The day-to-day experience and performance of the device were a lot better than we expected, you have to consider that we have the 3GB RAM variant but still, most of the apps launch pretty quickly and the experience was generally speaking quite smooth, not mind-blowingly fast or super smooth but perfectly adequate.

 We would imagine that the version with 4 gigs of ram would probably hold up slightly better and we sometimes complain about stock android is a bit too bare-bones but this is a perfect example of where it shines thanks to being lightweight and fairly efficient.

 The Nokia T20 is even capable of playing games such as call of duty mobile and PUBG on medium graphical settings at an acceptable level and an average consumer wouldn’t have any issues with the performance of this device.